This section describes the default ESF directory layout that is created upon installation. The default installation directory is as follows:

 /var/log/kura-console.log - stores the standard console output of the application.
 This log file contains the eventual errors that are thrown upon ESF startup.

 /var/log/kura.log - stores all of the logging information from ESF bundles.
-The logger levels are defined in the log4j.properties configuration file as shown below:
+The logger levels are defined in the log4j.xml configuration file as shown below:

 The default logger level in this file is set to INFO.
-This level may be modified for the whole application or for a specific bundle as shown in the following example:
+This level may be modified for the whole application or for a specific package as shown in the following example: